holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

 The central idea of a PKI is that you can vet and then trust a small number of entities, and they will subsequently tell you whether to trust any number of other entities.
 Small initial decision, large ongoing utility.

-Due to the shape of this trust arrangement, most attacks on a given PKI will tend to fit a certain number of fundamental patterns:
+Due to the shape of this trust arrangement, most attacks on a PKI will tend to fit a certain number of fundamental patterns:

 * **Subvert the CA's owner.** If you can coerce or manipulate the person or organization behind the CA, you can easily obtain fraudulent certificates that are indistinguishable from legitimate ones.
 These can be used to impersonate other participants in a man-in-the-middle attack, or to provide legitimacy for some other shenanigans.
 The only way for other participants to recover is to burn that CA permanently, which will have hugely disruptive effects; any participants with certificates from that CA will need to become re-certified under a new CA.
 * **Subvert the CA's credentials.** If you can steal the CA's private key or get temporary access to it, you can issue your own forged certificates and do basically the same thing as above.
 Since the CA won't know about these certificates, you may end up with duplicated serial numbers, but these are only a problem if someone who has seen your forged certs in the wild can correlate them with the set of all legit certificates.
 (Basically: if the CA gets wind of it, the gig is up.)
 Duped serial numbers can also make it difficult for the CA to effectively revoke your forged certs.
-The only way for other participants to recover is to stop trusting that CA's certificate permanently and either replace it or stop trusting the entity behind the CA. (After all, they failed to protect their private key.)
-All existing participants will need to be re-certified with the new CA credentials.
+The only way for other participants to recover is to stop trusting that CA's certificate permanently and either replace it or stop trusting the entity behind the CA. All existing participants will need to be re-certified with the new CA credentials.
 * **Trick the CA.** If the CA is lax in its background checks, a rogue participant may submit fraudulent metadata (for example, using the name of an organization they don't actually represent) and have it signed into a legit certificate.
 This may allow them to impersonate other actors.
 To recover, the CA must revoke that certificate and all participants must be using good CRL hygiene when validating certificates.
+    * (A fun example was Puppet's [CVE-2011-3872](http://puppetlabs.com/security/cve/cve-2011-3872), where the CA could be configured to trick _itself_ into silently adding forged metadata to agent certs.)
 * **Subvert participants' credentials.** If you can get access to a participant's private key, you can impersonate them at will.
 To recover, the CA will need to revoke their certificate and they will need to get re-certified.
-* **Subvert a participant's list of trusted CAs.** If you can insert an evil CA certificate into a user's collection of CA certs, they will often trust certificates issued by that rogue CA. This generally requires you to gain at least partial control of the user's computer anyway, but it can enable new and hard-to-detect forms of subsequent attack.
+* **Subvert a participant's list of trusted CAs.** If you can insert an evil CA certificate into a user's collection of CA certs, they will often trust certificates issued by that rogue CA. (This could be done by, e.g., redirecting a user to a doctored browser executable with bogus root CAs inserted.
+It could also be done with a trojan or other means of partial control over the user's computer.)
 To recover, the user would need to be keeping track of their trusted CAs, and would need to remove the evil one and patch whatever vulnerability allowed it to be placed there.
 * **Attack the implementation.** If you can find a vulnerability in the protocol that is using the PKI --- for example, a cipher crack or the BEAST and CRIME attacks on SSL/TLS --- you may be able to steal information from or insert information into the secure channel without actually needing to attack the PKI itself.
 To recover or defend, the participants must make sure they're using a version of their protocol that isn't vulnerable to that attack.
-* **Attack outside the implementation.** If you have a keylogger installed on a participant's machine, you can get whatever you want without having to fuss with the PKI or the secure protocol at all.
-(Or if they terminate SSL and send unencrypted traffic over leased fiber, attack the leased fiber.)
+* **Attack outside the protocol.** If the target terminates SSL and sends unencrypted traffic over leased fiber, attack the leased fiber.
+Or get a keylogger onto the target's machine, or something; the point is, cheating is easier and more effective than fussing with a PKI or a secure protocol.

 In short: protect your private keys, make sure you actually trust the CA (in intentions _and_ competence), stay up to date on protocol exploits, and above all keep an eye on the unsecured portions of your system.

 TLS/SSL
 -----

-TLS is a protocol that uses an X.509 PKI to create secure channels of communication.
+TLS is a protocol that uses an X.509 PKI to create secure channels of network communication.
 SSL is an older version of that same protocol, which is still in widespread use.

-### Notes on Those Names
+> ### Notes on Those Names
+>

-They both refer to essentially the same thing.
+> They both refer to essentially the same thing.
 Informally, many people (including us at Puppet Labs) often just say "SSL" to refer to any combination of TLS and SSL, mostly because old habits die hard.
+>

-Most tools can use multiple versions of the protocol, and the combination of versions they support will often cross the arbitrary TLS/SSL boundary.
-(Usually something like SSL 3.0, TLS 1.0, and 1.1.)
+> Most tools can use multiple versions of the protocol, and the combination of versions they support will often cross the arbitrary TLS/SSL boundary.
+(Usually something like SSL 3.0, TLS 1.0, and TLS 1.1.)
 Since clients and servers can negotiate versions on the fly, the exact protocol you'll be using at any given moment depends on the configuration of every tool that might interact with the system.

 ### Starting an SSL Connection